clevert-app/clevert/README.md

 Today's file convertors always focus on a few formats.
 They wrap some libraries like FFmpeg into a GUI.

 It's not enough and we couldn't stop at this.
-So _convevo_ was born:
+So _clevert_ was born:

 - To be a universal solution.
 You don't have to care about different software's different behavior.